1QB-Information-Technologies/ccvm/README.md

 </p>

 #### High-Level Class Diagram
-This diagram offers a concise visualization of the main classes and their interactions within the CCVM.
+This diagram offers a concise visualization of the main classes and their interactions within the `ccvm_simulators` package.

 <p align="center">
     <img src="diagrams/high_level_class_diagram.png">